KDitsa/Document-Parsing/README.md

-# A Multimodal AI-Powered Hybrid Approach to Document Parsing
+# 📄 A Multimodal AI-Powered Hybrid Approach to Document Parsing

-A Python-based multimodal document parsing system that extracts structured data from **PDF, DOCX, TXT, images, audio, and video files**.
-The pipeline leverages **PPStructureV3** for OCR and document layout parsing, **SpeechBrain** for audio embedding and speaker processing, and **Llama** (via `llama-cpp-python`) for generating structured JSON output.
+A Python-based multimodal document parsing system capable of extracting structured information from **documents, images, audio, and video files** and converting the extracted content into machine-readable JSON.
+The framework combines **PPStructureV3** for OCR and layout analysis, **Whisper** for speech transcription, **SpeechBrain** for audio embedding and speaker processing, and **Meta Llama 3 8B Instruct** (via "llama-cpp-python") to generate structured outputs.
+Additionally, the system supports **Braille conversion**, enabling accessibility for visually impaired users.

 ---
 ## 🚀 Features

 - 🧩 **Multimodal Input Support**